VIDA-NYU/openclean-metanome/docs/source/installation.rst

 Docker
 ------

 If you have `Docker installed on your machine <https://docs.docker.com/get-docker/>`_ you can run Metanome using the provided Docker container image.
-To do so, make sure that the environment variable *METANOME_WORKERS* references the configuration file ``docker_worker.yaml`` that is `included in the config folder of this repository <https://github.com/VIDA-NYU/openclean-metanome/blob/master/config/docker_worker.yaml>`_.
+To do so, make sure that the environment variable *METANOME_WORKER* references the configuration file ``docker_worker.yaml`` that is `included in the config folder of this repository <https://github.com/VIDA-NYU/openclean-metanome/blob/master/config/docker_worker.yaml>`_.

 Algorithms